-- Usernames and passwords protect electronic access to customer financial information.
+- 1. Usernames and passwords protect electronic access to customer financial information.
 The college has two security officers (Director of Information Technology (DIT) and Corporate Staff Accountant) for the college's integrated administrative software program.
 A security officer is the owner of the data for that department and is the person responsible for the safeguarding of that data.
 The DIT grants access to the network, and the Corporate Staff Accountant grants access to software used for data management. - 2.
 Passwords are not to be shared by other users. - 3.
 Access to financial information on the network, i.e., Word and Excel documents, is safeguarded with access rights granted by the Director of Information Technology to only the files relevant to that user for his/her work. - 4.
 All users must log off their computer terminals when they are away from their work area. - 5.
 Computer terminals used to display financial information are not to be left unattended with that information still displayed. - 6.
 Placement of computer terminals is to be done in such a way as to prevent casual viewing by unauthorized personnel. - 7.
 Printed copies of student financial information are to be handled only by authorized personnel and kept in areas with restricted access. - 8.
 Printed copies of the student or customer financial information are not to be left in the open on desks when desks are unattended for extended periods. - 9.
 Printed documentation that is older than five (5) years is moved to an offsite storage facility. - 10.
 Printed documentation that is current (less than five (5) years) is kept on campus in fireproof lockable cabinets. - 11.
 In the event of a security system breach: - a.
 Passwords for breached software is immediately changed - b.
 A full reinstall of the operating system before reinserting into the Institution's network.

-PROGRAMS OF STUDY
+PROGRAMS OF STUDY - FACE TO FACE

-and Course Descriptions
+Programs of Study and Course Descriptions

-Program Quarter or Semester Credits Clock Hours Months to Complete Cosmetology Diploma (Day) 82 QCH 1500 12 Cosmetology Diploma (Evening) 82 QCH 1500 19 Dental Assisting Diploma (Day) (Metairie & Gulfport Campuses Only) 59 QCH 958 11 Dental Assisting Diploma (Evening) (Metairie & Gulfport Campuses Only) 59 QCH 958 15 Diagnostic Medical Sonography Hybrid AAS (Gulfport Campuses Only) 102 QCH 2030 19 Esthetics Diploma (Day) (Louisiana Campuses Only) 780 6 Esthetics Diploma (Evening) (Louisiana Campuses Only) 780 9 Esthetics Diploma (Evening) (Gulfport Campus Only) 600 9 Licensed Practical Nursing Diploma (Day) (Metairie Campus Only) 90 QCH 1714 15 Massage Therapy Diploma (Day) (Metairie Campus Only) 52 QCH 750 9 Massage Therapy Diploma (Evening) (Metairie Campus Only) 52 QCH 750 15 Massage Therapy Diploma (Day) (Alexandria & Lafayette Campuses Only) 600 6 Massage Therapy Diploma (Evening) (Alexandria & Lafayette Campuses Only) 600 9 Massage Therapy Diploma (Day) (Gulfport Campus Only) 53 QCH 775 9 Massage Therapy Diploma (Evening) (Gulfport Campus Only) 53 QCH 775 15 Practical Nursing Certificate (Day) (Gulfport Campus Only) 44 SCH 980 12
+Program Quarter or Semester Credits Clock Hours Months to Complete Day/Evening Cosmetology Diploma (Day/Evening) (Louisiana & Mississippi campuses) 82 QCH 1500 12/19 Dental Assisting Diploma (Day/Evening) (Metairie & Gulfport Campuses) 59 QCH 958 11/15 Esthetics Diploma (Day/Evening) (Louisiana Campuses) 750 6/9 Licensed Practical Nursing Diploma (Day) (Metairie, LA Campus Only) 90 QCH 1714 15 Massage Therapy Diploma (Day/Evening) (Metairie, LA Campus Only) 52 QCH 750 9/15 Massage Therapy Diploma (Day/Evening) (Alexandria, LA Campus Only) 600 6/9 Massage Therapy Diploma (Day/Evening) (Gulfport, MS Campus Only) 53 QCH 775 9/15 Practical Nursing Certificate (Day) (Gulfport, MS Campus Only) 44 SCH 980 12 Veterinary Assistant Diploma (Day) (Gulfport, MS Campus Only) 50 QCH 700 10